 This phase represents the prevailing compositional diversity of hardwood species occurring on this site.
 Components of the system that are often in greatest demand are the oaks.
 Oaks that respond incredibly well on this site include cherrybark, Shumard's, northern red, swamp chestnut, willow, water, and occasionally white oak.
 However, managing for oaks alone on this highly productive site may be time, labor, and cost prohibitive.
 Managing for a mixed diversity of hardwoods (including oaks) is the option representative of this management phase.
 In addition to oaks, species responding well on this site include tuliptree, sweetgum, ash, elm, walnut, sycamore, and cottonwood.
-Another option in southern portions of the site is management for loblolly pine, which generally consists of conversions to a pine monoculture.
-There are a variety of silvilcultural methods for achieving this management state including both uneven-aged approaches (e.g., group selection) and even-aged actions (e.g., clearcut).
+There are a variety of silvicultural methods for achieving this management state including both unevenaged approaches (e.g., group selection) and even-aged actions (e.g., clearcut).
 Finding the appropriate approach for a given stand and environment necessitates close consultation with trained, experienced, and knowledgeable forestry professionals.
 If there is a desire to proceed with this state, it is strongly urged and advised that professional guidance be secured and a well-designed silvicultural plan developed in advance of any work conducted.